 I’m fascinated by how humans learn to think and how we can improve our ability to solve problems.
 I’m super interested in education outside of the limited focus of the SAT & ACT: how to teach critical thinking, creativity, and reasoning skills not only to students in the K-12 system but also to adults who want to continually renew and expand their abilities, a necessary task in our dynamic, global, 21st century economy.

 I also love reading widely, playing and watching ice hockey, and losing at Magic: The Gathering Arena.

 How about your personal life?

-I live in New Jersey with my wife Kaitlyn, my son Robert III, and my beagle Mr. Pibb.
+I live in New Jersey with my wife Kaitlyn, my sons Robert III and Nathan, and my beagle Mr. Pibb.